Fanice-Andayi/Microsoft-Film-Trend-Analysis/README.md

 ## 4. Data Preparation/Cleaning

-Describe and justify the process for preparing the data for analysis.
-Questions to consider:
-* Were there variables you dropped or created?
-* How did you address missing values or outliers?
-* Why are these choices appropriate given the data and the business problem?
-Here we are going to follow the steps below for data preparation:

 In preparing the data for analysis in the context of understanding successful films at the box office, several steps were taken to ensure the data's quality, relevance, and reliability.
 Here's an overview of the data preparation process and the reasoning behind the decisions made:

 a)Checking for missing data